Ethiopian textile industry at risk if U.S. suspends trade deal over Tigray war | Headlines

 'ADDED HEADACHE' Mamo warned an AGOA suspension would hurt U.S. companies trying to diversify production from Asia by relocating or expanding to Ethiopia.

-Conlumino, a retail research agency and consulting firm, noted, however, that Ethiopia's textile exports to the United States were still minuscule compared to the likes of China, Bangladesh, and India.
-Though Ethiopia would suffer from an AGOA suspension; retailers will find alternatives despite the havoc from COVID-19, said Neil Saunders, a Conlumino analyst.
+Conlumino, a retail research agency and consulting firm, noted, however, that Ethiopia's textile exports to the United States were still minuscule compared to the likes of China, Bangladesh and India.
+Though Ethiopia would suffer from a AGOA suspension; retailers will find alternatives despite the havoc from COVID-19, said Neil Saunders, a Conlumino analyst.

 "The suspension of AGOA will not have a huge impact on clothing retail," he said.
 "However - as this will come at a time when global manufacturing capacity is already reduced and retailers are struggling to keep up with demand - it is an added headache."
 An H&M spokesperson said the company was following developments regarding AGOA carefully, but it was too early to comment.
 In December, H&M said its long-term manufacturing and sourcing strategy involves Ethiopia and it did not plan to change.
 But its Ethiopia production is comparatively small.